Decision-Making Frameworks

 Make your decisions in public.

-The best accountability for a decision is other founders watching you make it.
+The best public signal for a decision is other founders watching you make it.
 Builders.to is where you post the tripwire, then ship against it.

 Free to join.
 Playbooks unlock automatically once you sign in.